Why so Many Choices

 To compliment the big innovation powerhouse that is Specialized, we also feature bikes from a Quebec based company Opus.
 They tap into the amazing Quebecois bike culture to produce an impressive line of bicycles.

-We generally have a steady supply of used bikes move through the shop each year as people trade in their old bikes for new ones.
+We generally have a steady supply of used bikes that move through the shop each year as people trade in their old bikes for new ones.
 We also offer consignment sales, so please check in often to see what we have in the shop or posted on the used bike tab of the web page.

 Because we are always testing and trying the latest gear, and don’t have space to keep it all.
 We offer select items at a reduced cost once we have finished playing with it.